Lydney Park Gardens and Romano-British Temple

 One of the tablets he worked on calls upon the gods of the temple to assist in the returning of a stolen ring.

-The hill on which the temple stands was known to the Anglo- Saxons as Dwarf’s Hill, the name used throught the excavation report.
+The hill on which the temple stands was known to the Anglo- Saxons as Dwarf’s Hill, the name used throughout the excavation report.
 The ancient Roman iron mines beneath it (said to extend far out, deep beneath the Forest of Dean) were believed to have been originally dug by dwarves.
 Local tradition spoke of them abandoning the mines and ruins above to fearsome goblins - it was a place to be shunned after dark.

 Much of what Tolkien saw and heard here may have influenced his later writings -The Hobbit and The Lord of the Rings.